avrtt/telegram-autocomment-bot/README.md

-Here you can find a Python app that allows you to monitor for new posts to instantly send a comment once published, using a Telegram bot functionality.
+Here you can find a Python app that allows you to monitor for new posts to instantly send a comment once published, using Telegram bot-like functionality.
 You can specify the list of channels to monitor, as well as the behavior (prompt) to generate comments according to.

 Developed with [Telethon](https://github.com/LonamiWebs/Telethon), [gpt4free](https://github.com/xtekky/gpt4free) and [Tenacity](https://github.com/jd/tenacity).
 No OpenAI account required.